LSSTDESC/galsampler/docs/source/intro.rst

 Overview
 =========================
-galsampler contains a few utility functions such as crossmatch and compute_richness that have use cases that are commonly encountered when generating and analyzing mock galaxy catalogs.
+galsampler contains a few utility functions such as :meth:`crossmatch <~galsampler.crossmatch.crossmatch>` and :meth:`compute_richness <~galsampler.crossmatch.compute_richness>`
+that have use cases that are commonly encountered when generating and analyzing mock galaxy catalogs.
-The core functionality of the package is provided by the galsample function, for which there is a dedicated tutorial.
+The core functionality of the package is provided by the :meth:`galsample <~galsampler.galmatch.galsample>` function, for which there is a dedicated tutorial below.

 .. toctree::
    :maxdepth: 2
-   :caption: Example usage demo:

    demo_galsampler.ipynb